Dvorfin/requests_test/README.md

 # requests_test
 Practicing with requests and HH.ru open api

-* Making some requests from HH.ru thow requsts module, parcing data and saving it into xlsx.
+* Making some requests from HH.ru thow requests module, parcing data and saving it into xlsx for further analysis.